 In addition to our home equity, our net worth increase was due to $800 in private pension contributions, $500 in new savings, and $300 in total investment growth.
 The $500 listed above as “Savings of Income” is the amount of income we saved after all of our monthly spending was accounted for.
 Normally I’d be very disappointed with only $500 in new savings.
 But, given that we paid our $3,000 property tax bill this month, I’m quite happy with $500.

 Hopefully next month you’ll get to see a better example of what my family’s true savings rate is.
 Well, as long as there are no unexpected major expenses :).

 Thank you so much for reading.
 If you enjoyed this detailed look at my finances, please leave a comment, follow AnotherLoonie on social media, or sign up for my monthly newsletter!
 If you’re interested in reading more, please check out some of my other recent articles.
-Some interesting examples include my post on CERB fraud and my post on saving money with CamelCamelCamel.
+Some interesting examples include my post on best gold ETF in Canada and my post on saving with CamelCamelCamel Canada.

 I’m interested in hearing how your net worth has been changing recently.
 Were you affected by COVID?
 Have you been saving more than ever?
 Drop a comment below and let’s chat!

 $186, and in CAD no less, is pretty impressive for a food bill for two!
 Well done.